4 Career Sectors in South Carolina With Great Opportunities

 2. Skilled Trades

 The aerospace industry is another skilled trade sector with growing job opportunities.
-Since 2010, the annual employment of aerospace workers in South Carolina has risen at a rate that is eight times higher than the state average.6 That means more job openings continue to be generated for workers in aerospace manufacturing, aircraft maintenance, and air transportation occupations.
-Plus, these careers offer good salaries: The average annual salary in the South Carolina aerospace industry is $70,000.7
+Between 2011 and 2019, aerospace companies in South Carolina created more than 5,000 new jobs.
+That means more job openings continue to be generated for workers in aerospace manufacturing, aircraft maintenance, and air transportation occupations.
+Plus, these careers offer good salaries: The average annual salary in the South Carolina aerospace industry is $70,000.

 Take a look at the stats for these skilled trades: